alberon/awe/README.md

 # Awe (v0.1.0 - Beta release)

-## Introduction

-Awe simplifies the building and maintenance of websites / web apps, by handling the compilation of **assets**.
-(In the future it will also handle **deployment** to remote live/staging servers, and related functionality such as **configuration management**.)
+Awe is a command-line build tool for website assets - it makes it easy to compile CoffeeScript & Sass files, autoprefix CSS files and combine source files together - with full source map support for easier debugging.

-Awe is designed for web/software development agencies and freelancers managing many different websites, so:
+It is designed for web/software development agencies and freelancers managing many different websites, so:

-- It relies on convention rather than configuration as much as possible, to ensure consistency and simplicity
+- It relies on convention rather than configuration, to make it easy to use and ensure consistency between sites
-- It is installed system-wide, not per-project, to avoid the maintenance overhead of installing and upgrading it multiple times
+- It is installed system-wide, not per-project, to avoid the maintenance overhead of installing and upgrading it for each site separately
-- All features are optional, so it can be added to existing projects without major changes

-Unlike the popular tools [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/), Awe is not designed to be a general purpose task runner or build tool - so it won't suit everyone.
-However, it should be easier to configure.
+Unlike [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/), Awe is not designed to be a general purpose task runner or build tool - so it won't suit everyone, but it should be much easier to configure.

 ## Features

-### Assets

 - Compile [CoffeeScript](http://coffeescript.org/) (`.coffee`) files to JavaScript
 - Compile [Sass](http://sass-lang.com/)/[Compass](http://compass-style.org/) (`.scss`) files to CSS
 - [Autoprefix](https://github.com/ai/autoprefixer) CSS rules for easier cross-browser compatibility
 - Combine multiple JavaScript/CSS source files into a single file
-- Rewrite relative URLs in CSS files that are combined
-- Rewrite URLs in symlinked CSS files (e.g. packages installed with [Bower](http://bower.io/))
+- Rewrite relative URLs in CSS files that are combined (e.g. packages installed with [Bower](http://bower.io/))
-- Generate [source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) for easier debugging
+- Generate [source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) to aid debugging
 - Watch for changes to source files and rebuild automatically

-### Miscellaneous

-- Simple YAML configuration
+- Simple YAML configuration (no need to set up lots of separate plugins!)
 - Detailed documentation
 - Unit tests to ensure backwards-compatibility